Schools sticking with in-person learning scramble for subs

 “This is the hardest year I’ve had,” she said.

-Contributing to this report were Associated Press writers Carolyn Thompson in Buffalo, New York, Kantele Franko in Columbus, Ohio, and Heather Hollingsworth in Mission, Kansas.
+Contributing to this report were Associated Press writers Jocelyn Gecker in San Francisco, Carolyn Thompson in Buffalo, New York, Kantele Franko in Columbus, Ohio, and Heather Hollingsworth in Mission, Kansas.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.